 I reached out to TP-Link to inquire about how customers can keep themselves up to date on firmware updates.
 They offer no emailing lists, syndication feeds, or other notifications when your product is updated.
 A support technician who shall remain nameless stated that it’s “not suggest you update the firmware if the device is working fine.”
 The same technician also offered to personally email me if there was a new firmware update available.
 However, the firmware version offered in my country was already two releases behind when this email exchange took place.
-These emails were exchanged only a week prior to the KRACK Attack vulnerabilities were disclosed publicly.
+These emails were exchanged only a week before the KRACK Attack vulnerabilities were disclosed publicly.

 Separately, I emailed TP-Link about methods for receiving security advisories.
-TP-Link publishes them on a dedicated support page, but there is no email list, syndication feed, or other method to be notified of new disclosure.
+TP-Link publishes them on a dedicated support page, but there’s no email list, syndication feed, or other method to be notified of new disclosure.
 TP-Link hasn’t responded to this email in well over a month.
 Again, this message was sent a week before the KRACK Attack disclosure.

-Not only is TP-Link’s firmware distribution in Europe very unreliable and convoluted; but the customer is entirely responsible for periodically checking for and applying new firmwares themselves.
+Not only is TP-Link’s firmware distribution in Europe very unreliable and convoluted; but the customer is entirely responsible for periodically checking for and applying new firmware themselves.
 I doubt many TP-Link customers care enough to check and update their firmware on a regular basis.

 TP-Link’s firmware distribution seems to be a bit of a mess, to be honest, and the mess appears to be entirely of TP-Link’s own making.

-The lack of auto-update combined with unreliable information on TP-Link’s website depending on what country you’re really makes it difficult for customers to keep their firmware up to date.
+The lack of auto-update combined with unreliable information on TP-Link’s website depending on what country you’re makes it difficult for customers to keep their firmware up to date.

 We’re a month in to the KRACK Attack vulnerability disclosure, and TP-Link hasn’t yet released updates for any of their products.
-Not that it’s likely that TP-Link would manage to actually release new updates to every customer’s regional website, nor would their customers would have any way of knowing about any updates.
+Not that it’s likely that TP-Link would manage to release new updates to every customer’s regional website, nor would their customers would have any way of knowing about any updates.

-I briefly looked into the firmware distribution of ASUS, Linksys, Netgear, and other competitors — and they all have a single global firmware download; or two–three regional variants at the most all being offered on the same download page.
+I briefly looked into the firmware distribution of ASUS, Linksys, Netgear, and other competitors — and they all have a single global firmware download, or two–three regional variants at the most all being offered on the same download page.
 I even looked specifically at other products built with the same networking chipsets as TP-Link products uses: they still only have one–two different firmware variants being distributed globally.